azavalny/data-structures-algorithms/README.md

 4. If **B** is easy, **A** is easy

 * **NP** is Nondeterministic Polynomial means a **solution** to an NP problem can be **verified in polynomial time** even if the algorithm's solution is non polynomial.
 We don't know whether an NP problem is in P
-* **NP Complete** is NP problems that are also as hard as NP Hard problems.
+* **NP-Complete** is NP problems that are also as hard as NP-Hard problems.
 If any NP-complete problem can be solved quickly (in polynomial time), then all problems in NP can also be solved quickly.
 Their solutions are verifiable in polynomial time
-* **NP Hard** is a problem at least as hard as NP.
-If you can solve an NP Hard problem in polynomial time, you can solve all NP problems in polynomial time
+* **NP-Hard** is a problem at least as hard as NP.
+If you can solve an NP-Hard problem in polynomial time, you can solve all NP problems in polynomial time

 * Cook Levin theorem says all NP Problems can be converted into a satisfiability problem